 Eighteen-inch alloy wheels are standard fare for sDrive35i, xDrive 35i and xDrive35d models; xDrive50i models get 19-inch alloy wheels

 The options list rivals Ulysses in length and density.

-Other highlights from the options list include night vision with pedestrian detection, four-zone automatic climate control, a Nappa leather dashboard, full LED headlights, a rear seat entertainment package, active steering, heated rear seats, Surround View camera system, the aforementioned Dynamic Handling Package and a 1,200-watt, 16-speaker Bang & Olufsen sound system.
+Other highlights from the options list include night vision with pedestrian detection, soft-close doors, a Nappa leather dashboard, full LED headlights, a rear seat entertainment package, active steering, heated rear seats, Surround View camera system, the aforementioned Dynamic Handling Package and a 1,200-watt, 16-speaker Bang & Olufsen sound system.

 Buyers can also equip the X5 with Traffic Jam Assistant, which adds a degree of autonomous functionality under 25 mph by keeping the crossover a preset distance from the vehicle in front and using active steering to stay in the center of a lane.